CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 1/CSE321_project1_mnelyubo_readme.md

         - used to handle concurrent scheduled events with the operating system
         - allows cycling of the LED states and interrupting for input changes
     - DigitalOut outputLED
+        - configures the GPIO pin of the LED to be active as an output
         - used to output a high or low signal to the onboard blue LED
     - InterruptIn userButton1
+        - configures the GPIO pin of the button to be active as an input
         - used to read input from the onboard User button 1
+        - calls function button1PushDownBehavior when pressed down
+        - calls function button1OpenBehavior when released after being pressed down

 ----------
 Functions